 Except at times like these, when I find myself exhausted, in a city that isn’t home, after spending a bed-ridden week in a hospital recovering from a nasty disease.

-crowded on the weekends.
-Cricket balls will fly into our compound, my dogs will bark, and my Grandpa will yell at the young boys.
-The same little ice cream parlour around the corner, the same beauty parlour where I get my eyebrows to look somewhat presentable.
+And so, I’m going back.
+Back to Chennai, the city where I’ve spent ten long, albeit non-consecutive, years of my life.
+Back to the ancient house where I’ve been 5, 15, and 21.
+The same old streets that I can walk blindfolded.
+The large playground overlooked by our house, which gets immensely crowded on the weekends.
+Cricket balls will fly into our compound, my dogs will bark and my grandfather will yell at the teenagers.
+The same tiny ice cream parlour around the corner, the same ‘beauty parlour’ where I get my eyebrows to look somewhat presentable.
 The familiar smell of overripe mangoes in the summer.
-The same evening walk around one of the many parks of Anna Nagar.
-Sathyam Cinemas, and the popcorn that always (thankfully) tastes the same.
-Our usual bewilderment at the sight of people wearing sweaters in “Chennai winters”.
+The same old routes for evening walks, in one of the many parks of Anna Nagar.
+Sathyam Cinemas and the popcorn that always (thankfully) tastes the same.
+My usual bewilderment at the sight of people wearing sweaters in 25-degree ‘Chennai winters’.
 Same old rickety share-autos.
-Same old hangouts.
 Same old pubs, same old Ladies’ Nights.

-Same old people, who have always been there.
+The same old people, who have always been there.

 Sometimes, ‘same old, same old’ is the best thing about life.
 And coming back to a place—even if only temporarily—where time seems to have stood still is what restores my sanity.